Vidkun Quisling: Trial and execution

 The trial opened on 20 August 1945.
 Quisling's defence rested on downplaying his unity with Germany and stressing that he had fought for total independence, something that seemed completely contrary to the recollections of many Norwegians.
 From that point on, wrote biographer Dahl, Quisling had to tread a "fine line between truth and falsehood", and emerged from it "an elusive and often pitiful figure".
-He misrepresented the truth on several occasions and the truthful majority of his statements won him few advocates in the country at large, where he remained almost universally despised.
+He misrepresented the truth on several occasions, and his truthful statements won him few advocates in the country at large, where he remained almost universally despised.

-In the later days of the trial, Quisling's health suffered, largely as a result of the number of medical tests to which he was subjected, and his defence faltered.
-The prosecution's final speech placed responsibility for the Final Solution being carried out in Norway at the feet of Quisling, using the testimony of German officials.
-The prosecutor Annæus Schjødt called for the death penalty, using laws introduced by the government-in-exile in October 1941 and January 1942.
+In the later days of the trial, Quisling's health suffered, largely due to the number of medical tests to which he was subjected, and his defence faltered.
+The prosecution's final speech placed responsibility for the Final Solution—the murder of Jews—being carried out in Norway on Quisling, using the testimony of German officials.
+Prosecutor Annæus Schjødt called for the death penalty, using laws introduced by the government-in-exile in October 1941 and January 1942.

-Speeches by both Bergh and Quisling himself could not change the outcome.
-When the verdict was announced on 10 September 1945, Quisling was convicted on all but a handful of minor charges and sentenced to death.
+Speeches by both Bergh and Quisling himself did not change the outcome.
+On 10 September 1945 Quisling was convicted on all but a handful of minor charges, and sentenced to death.

 An October appeal to the Supreme Court was rejected.
 The court process was judged to be "a model of fairness" in a commentary by author Maynard Cohen.
 After giving testimony in a number of other trials of Nasjonal Samling members, Quisling was executed by firing squad at Akershus Fortress at 02:40 on 24 October 1945.
 His last words before being shot were, "I'm convicted unfairly and I die innocent."
 After his death his body was cremated and the ashes interred in Fyresdal.
 In 1959, his ashes were transferred to his family grave at Gjerpen Church, with approval by the third Gerhardsen cabinet.
 The grave did not state his name until 1982.